AminZibayi/react-multi-language/README.md

 - `children`: `union(function, string, object)`:
   - `function`: can be an async function, the function will receive two arguments:
     - First is the current language, the function will be called anytime language changes(by `MultiLang`).
-    - Second is a function which updates the currently displayed content by `Determinator` to the content that it receives according to the new language
+    - Second is a function which updates the currently displayed content by `Determinator` to the content that it receives according to the new language.
   - `string`: it will return the string with no mutation.
   - `object`: it must follow below pattern and returns the value of the matched key (based on `props.lang` of `MultiLang`).
 ```javascript